“9. Relief Society,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Strengthen families and homes.

-Make plans to help accomplish the work of salvation and exaltation.
+Make plans to assist God in His work of salvation and exaltation.

 Meetings are held on the second and fourth Sundays of the month.
 They last 50 minutes.
 The Relief Society presidency plans these meetings.
 A member of the presidency conducts.

-The meeting begins with a presidency member conducting any business.
-For example, the sisters may counsel together about aspects of accomplishing the work of salvation and exaltation.
+The meeting begins with prayer.
+A presidency member then conducts any business.
+For example, the sisters may counsel together about aspects of participating in God’s work of salvation and exaltation.
 Sufficient time should then be given to meaningful gospel instruction and discussion.

 Relief Society meetings focus on topics in one or more talks from the most recent general conference.
 The Relief Society presidency prayerfully selects messages to discuss based on sisters’ needs.
 Hymns may be sung to enhance a lesson.
 Meetings should end with a prayer.